-State Health Department Investigating JBGB’s For Over 50 Reported Illnesses
+State Health Department Investigating JBGB For Over 50 Reported Illnesses

-FAYETTEVILLE (KFSM) — The state health department is investigating more than 50 reported illnesses linked to JJ’s Beer Garden and Brewery.
+FAYETTEVILLE (KFSM) — The state health department is investigating more than 50 reported illnesses linked to JJ's Beer Garden and Brewery after customers reported getting sick days after eating at the popular restaurant.

-Anyone who has visited the restaurant at 3615 N. Steele Blvd between Sept.
+Anyone who visited JBGB between Sept.
 13 and Monday (Sept.
-24), and has experienced diarrhea or vomiting, should report illnesses to adh.foodsafe@arkansas.gov or 501-537-8969.
+24), and has experienced diarrhea or vomiting, should contact the health department at adh.foodsafe@arkansas.gov or 501-537-8969.

-A total of 51 people have reported symptoms, with most saying they started to feel ill 24 to 36 hours after visiting the restaurant.
+A total of 51 people have reported diarrhea and vomiting with some fever.
+Most people said they started to feel ill 24 to 36 hours after visiting the restaurant.

-Symptoms have mainly included diarrhea and vomiting with some fever, according to the health department.
+There have been no hospitalizations linked to the outbreak, according to the Arkansas Department of Health.

-Health officials are collecting clinical samples for testing to try to determine what is making people sick.
+Health officials are collecting clinical samples for testing to try to determine what's making people sick.

-Laboratory tests are pending and no pathogen has been identified as the source of the outbreak yet.
+Laboratory tests are pending and no pathogen has been identified as the source of the outbreak yet, according to the health department.

 “We are aware that many people traveled to that area of the state last weekend,” said Dr. Dirk Haselow, ADH State Epidemiologist.